maxisawesome/maxisawesome.github.io/cohere_application.md

 ---
 layout: post
-title: "Applying to the Cohere Labs Research Scholar's Program"
+title: "Applying to the Cohere Labs Research Scholars Program"
 date:   2025-08-18 19:30:53 -0600
 categories: Machine Learning, Research
 ---
-Every year I on twitter I endorse the Cohere Labs Scholar's Program when applications open up and every year I get about 30 DMs asking for advice on applying.
+Every year I on twitter I endorse the Cohere Labs Scholars Program when applications open up and every year I get about 30 DMs asking for advice on applying.
 Ninety percent of the advice is the same, so I've written that up here.
 I was part of the first cohort, and things are almost certainly different these days, but I'm sure most of the advice still applies.
 The paper I wrote at Cohere can be found [here](https://arxiv.org/abs/2309.04564).
 You can read some reflections I wrote about the program [here](../cohere_for_ai).

 ## FAQ